Solid waste treatment, recycling and energy recovery at over 700 centres

-FCC has over 200 centres that handle 20 million tonnes of municipal solid waste per year.
+FCC has over 300 centres that handle 24,5 million tonnes solid waste per year.
 This waste is treated through thermal, composting, biomethanisation, recycling or incineration processes, and the use of sanitary landfills.

 At FCC we treat waste as a resource, reusing and recycling everything possible and making use of the energy value of the remaining fraction when feasible.